CRM strategy: Build one in 8 steps for sales & loyalty

 5. Define CRM components

 Defining and organizing your CRM components means getting specific about who you plan to target and when.
-By using CRM software, you can organize potential customers into categories like contacts, leads, prospects, and opportunities.
+Using CRM software, you can organize potential customers into categories such as contacts, leads, prospects, and opportunities.

 • Contact: Someone you've previously done business with.